arturbac/simple_enum/docs/enum_cast.md

 ## Overview

-The `enum_cast` struct facilitates compile-time or runtime conversion from `std::string_view` to enum values.
+The `enum_cast` function object facilitates compile-time or runtime conversion from `std::string_view` to enum values.

 ## Error Handling